-This view provides control of all the resources belonging to a Virtual DataCenter (VDC), but with no access to resources outside that VDC, that is, restricted to the physical and virtual resources of the VDC.
-This view features the ability to create new users within the VDC as well as set and keep track of user quotas.
-For more information on how to configure this scenario see this guide
+This view provides control of all the resources belonging to a Virtual DataCenter (VDC), but with no access to resources outside that VDC.
+It is basically and Admin view restricted to the physical and virtual resources of the VDC, with the ability to create new users within the VDC.